The Changing Face of Leadership with AORN’s president-elect Vangie Dennis

 How much should mentoring continue once someone has been promoted to leadership?

 Mentoring is a continuous journey, especially in leadership.
-I believe there is still knowledge gap regarding the various leadership qualities that individuals think they should have.
+I believe there is still a knowledge gap regarding the various leadership qualities that individuals think they should have.
 For example, transactional or authoritative leadership styles do not necessarily work in today’s management.
 I am not saying that we do not convert to authoritative leading at times.
 But it should not be the way we lead by default.
 I am more of a servant transformational leader.
 The terminology is overused, but I believe that if employees are treated as volunteers with accountability, you will see a greater engagement.
 That is a difficult skill to refine.

 What are some long-term solutions that will help address the staffing shortage of nurses?